VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Purpose

-Saute & Skewers is a Greek food website where users can view recipes stored in the sites database, however registered users can also manipulate their own data using the create, read, update and delete - CRUD functionality.
+Sauté & Skewers is a Greek food website where users can view recipes stored in the sites database, however registered users can also manipulate their own data using the create, read, update and delete - CRUD functionality.

 It is hoped that all users to the site will find the website to be of interest and of use.
 Registered users have the added benefit of actively being part of a community.